maziac/DeZog/documentation/Usage.md

 If you work with an emulator you would start the emulator once and then let it running.
 When you start a debug session DeZog will connect to it, **transfer the program to the emulator** and start the program.
 When you stop the debug session DeZog will disconnect from the emulator.
 (Disconnecting from the emulator may have the effect of keeping the program running in the emulator.
-This is simply because the emulator now continues execution).
+This is simply because the emulator now continues execution.)

 I.e. your workflow is as follows:
 1. Start vscode
 2. Start the emulator (or even several emulators/remotes)
 3. Create a binary of your assembler program
 4. Start DeZog
-5. Debug memory
+5. Debug
 6. Stop DeZog
 7. Loop to 3